ontoportal/documentation/_includes/shared_doc/ontology_lifecycle/skos_support_5.md

      xmlns:dct="http://purl.org/dc/terms/"
      xmlns:myskosid="https://example.org/ontologies/myskosontology/" >
     ```
 - **Example {{ page.atom }} description**.
 In the rdf:type item, this namespace is declared as the ConceptScheme.
-It is important to note that the ConceptScheme doesn't necessarily have to match the semantic artefact namespace.
-Additional metadata examples are given as good practices in semantic artefact metadata curation.
+It is important to note that the ConceptScheme doesn't necessarily have to match the {{page.atom}} namespace.
+Additional metadata examples are given as good practices in {{page.atom}} metadata curation.
 While dct:creator doesn't necessarily need to be an ORCID ID, having a unique identifier is recommended for identifying the creator, whether an individual or organisation.
-This semantic artefact comprises only two concepts (to be defined later), resulting in only two skos:hasTopConcept declarations.
+This {{page.atom}} comprises only two concepts (to be defined later), resulting in only two skos:hasTopConcept declarations.
     ```
     <rdf:Description rdf:about="https://example.org/ontologies/myskosontology/">
     <rdfs:label xml:lang="en">Example SKOS ontology for {{ page.portal }}</rdfs:label>